 ‣ Add Periodic Snapshot

 to create at least one periodic snapshot task.
-You can either
+There are two

-/mnt/volume1.
+/mnt/volume1/user2.
+Another option is to create one periodic snapshot task for the entire volume,:file:/mnt/volume1 in this case.
 Before continuing to the next step, confirm that at least one snapshot for each defined task is displayed in the Storage ‣ Snapshots tab.
-When creating the schedule for the periodic snapshot tasks, keep in mind how often your users need to access modified files and during which days and time of day they are likely to make changes.
+When creating the schedule for the periodic snapshot tasks, keep in mind how often the users need to access modified files and during which days and time of day they are likely to make changes.

 - Go to